 First, Molly had to reach certain milestones in her leukemia treatment before she could undergo the bone marrow transplant.

-Molly was admitted to Children’s National Health System one day after Thanksgiving to prepare for the bone marrow transplant.
+Molly was admitted to Children’s National Hospital one day after Thanksgiving to prepare for the bone marrow transplant.
 Molly underwent two days of intense chemotherapy and eight rounds of full-body radiation at Georgetown University, mornings and afternoons for four days.

 “The transport team was really good to Molly,” Christy says.
 “She rode by ambulance to Georgetown eight times with different drivers.
 They were so good and so supportive and so friendly.”

 On Dec.
 8, Davis went to Children’s operating room for the bone marrow to be harvested from holes at the top of his hips, where your thumbs would be if your hands rested on your hips.